 PCI-DSS compliance: No cost

-Saving cardholder details in the system allows you to pick this as the payment method or start a recurring payment if a subscription or ongoing service has been authorised.
-You can also record cash, gift cards or other tenders and split the transaction into different payment methods.
+What’s more, you can save cardholder details in the system for a recurring payment, if a subscription or ongoing service has been authorised.
+Cash, gift cards and other tenders can be recorded and transactions split into different payment methods.

-Alternatively, Square merchants can accept keyed card payments on the go in the free Square Point of Sale app on iOS and Android devices.
-However, you cannot create recurring transactions in the app.
+Merchants with no computer can key in card payments in the free Square Point of Sale app on iOS and Android devices.

 Square has really lowered the threshold for getting started with payments, whether it’s for the point of sale, invoicing, ecommerce or in this case a virtual terminal.
-There is no requirement to submit PCI-DSS documentation, but Square does expect you to follow general security recommendations in line with the regulations.
+There is no requirement to submit PCI-DSS documentation, but you should follow general security recommendations in line with the regulations.

 Best for: Small, new or seasonal businesses needing an easy, commitment-free option for remote payments.